Libyan city buries thousands in mass graves after flood, while mayor says death toll could triple

 The floods damaged or destroyed many access roads to Derna, hampering the arrival of international rescue teams and humanitarian assistance.
 Local authorities were able to clear some routes, and over the past 48 hours humanitarian convoys have been able to enter the city.

+The International Committee of the Red Cross said Thursday it has provided 6,000 body bags to local authorities, as well as medical, food and other supplies distributed to hard-hit communities.

 International aid started to arrive earlier this week to Benghazi, 250 kilometers (150 miles) west of Derna.
 Neighboring Egypt, Algeria and Tunisia have sent rescue teams and aid, as did Turkey, Italy and the United Arab Emirates.
-The U.K. and German governments sent supplies including blankets, sleeping bags, sleeping mats, tents, water filters and generators.
+The U.K. and German governments have also sent supplies.

 Magdy reported from Cairo.
-Associated Press writer Jack Jeffery in London contributed.
+Associated Press writer Jack Jeffery in London contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.